MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 **This is preliminary content and subject to change.**

 The Docker engine includes tools for automating the creation of container images.
-While container images can be created manually by using the ‘docker commit’ command, adopting an automated image creation process provides many benefits.
-Some of these include:
+While container images can be created manually using the ‘docker commit’ command, adopting an automated image creation process provides many benefits, including:

 - Storing container images as code.
 - Rapid and precise recreation of container images for maintenance and upgrade purposes.
 - Continuous integration between container images and the development cycle.

-The Docker components that drive this automation are dockerfiles and the Docker build command.
+The Docker components that drive this automation are the dockerfile and the Docker build command.

 - **Dockerfile** – a text file containing the instruction needed to create a new container image.
-These instructions include identification of an existing image to be used as a base, , commands to be run during the image creation process, and run time commands for running instances of the new container image.
+These instructions include identification of an existing image to be used as a base, commands to be run during the image creation process, and run time commands for running instances of the new container image.
 - **Docker build** - the Docker engine command that consumes a dockerfile, and triggers the image creation process.

 This document will introduce using a dockerfile with Windows containers, discuss syntax, and detail commonly used dockerfile instructions.

-Throughout this document, the concept of continer images and contianer image layers will be discussed.
+Throughout this document, the concept of container images and container image layers will be discussed.
 For more information on images and image layering see [Manage Windows Container Images](./manage_images).

 For a complete look at the Docker engine and dockerfile, see the [Dockerfile reference at docker.com]( https://docs.docker.com/engine/reference/builder/).